Web Content Display

 Student’s life

-Studies are not all about education and participation in classes, they are also a great opportunity to develop your hobbies and interests.
-There are many research societies and student organizations working at the Jagiellonian University, including faculty-, and university-wide ones, which allow students to spend their free time actively, gain knowledge, develop their talents, participate in interesting, unconventional projects, go on research and team-building trips, participate in conferences and meet fellow students outside of the lecture halls.
-There are many research societies working at the Faculty of International and Political Studies.
+Time spent at the university is not all about education and class participation; it is also an excellent opportunity to develop hobbies and interests.
+Many research societies and student organizations operate at the Jagiellonian University, including faculty- and university-wide ones.
+These societies allow students to spend their free time actively, gain knowledge, develop their talents, participate in engaging, unconventional projects, go on research and team-building trips, participate in conferences, and meet fellow students outside the lecture halls.
+There are many student associations at the Faculty of International and Political Studies.

 More than just studies